twmr/gerrit.el/README.md

 <kbd>M-n</kbd>.

 The reviewers have to be added as a comma-separated string.
-Completion of the individual reviewres using the account information from the gerrit servers should work with <kbd>TAB</kbd>.
+Completion of the individual reviewers using the account information from the gerrit servers should work with <kbd>TAB</kbd>.

 ## Dashboards

-`gerrit-dashboard` displays a dashboard similar to the one in the gerrit webinterface.
+`gerrit-dashboard` displays a dashboard similar to the one in the gerrit web-interface.
 The currently supported keybindings in a dashboard buffer are

 * <kbd>a</kbd> Assign the change under point
 * <kbd>A</kbd> Assign the change under point to me